- For a material contract, the advance bill can be prepared against the material dumped on-site by the contractor.

 - Measurement sheet with detailed measurements and sketches.

-- Details of the visit by the role and responsibilities of billing engineer to a site in tabular format.
+- Details of the visit by the role and responsibilities of the billing engineer to a site in tabular format.

 TYPES OF CONTRACT AGREEMENTS TO RE CONSIDERED FOR BILLING